-- the movement certificate EUR.1 presented is a copy or photocopy rather than the original, - the entry in Box 5 refers to a country that does not belong to the Agreement (e.g. Israel or Cuba).
+- the movement certificate EUR.1 is endorsed by a non-authorised authority, - the stamp used is a new one which has not yet been notified, - the movement certificate EUR.1 presented is a copy or photocopy rather than the original, - the entry in Box 5 refers to a country that does not belong to the Agreement (e.g. Israel or Cuba).